galacticcouncil/Basilisk-ui-old/README.md

 ## FAQ

-### Why my build fails on `error:03000086:digital envelope routines::initialization error` ?
+### Why does my build fail on `error:03000086:digital envelope routines::initialization error`?

 You have to use legacy openssl provider in node 17+.
 Set this to node options